silverbulletmd/silverbullet/website/Authentication.md

 silverbullet --auth /path/to/.auth.json
 ```

-To create and manage an `.auth.json` file you can use the following commands:
+To create and manage an `.auth.json` file, you can use the following commands:

 * `silverbullet user:add --auth /path/to/.auth.json [username]` to add a user
 * `silverbullet user:delete --auth /path/to/.auth.json [username]` to delete a user